MP3Martin/GameInv/README.md

 2. Run the program (the server) and press Y to enter the WS server mode.
 3. Open https://mp3martin.github.io/GameInv/ in your browser and everything should connect automatically.
 Use the cogwheel on the top right to change settings.

 > [!WARNING]
-Do not run the server publically, it is just a demo/showcase and not advanced enough to be secure and handle attacks.
+> Do not run the server publically, it is just a demo/showcase and not advanced enough to be secure and handle attacks.

+> [!IMPORTANT]
+> Microsoft Defender is reporting the automatically built exes as a virus, i am trying to resolve that.
+But i definitely won't fix the issue by buying a certificate.

 ## Docs